fearangit/fearangit.github.io/owncloud_qs_s3.md

 * To configure correctly, change the BINLOG_FORMAT = STATEMENT in the database configuration file (or the database startup script) to BINLOG_FORMAT = MIXED or BINLOG_FORMAT = ROW.

 Some database configurations enforce other transaction isolation levels.
 To avoid data loss under high load scenarios, you need to configure the transaction isolation level accordingly.
-Please refer to the MySQL manual for detailed information.
+Please refer to the [MySQL Reference Manual](https://dev.mysql.com/doc/refman/8.0/en/) for detailed information.

 ### Parameters